jghoman/slider/src/site/markdown/manpage.md

 Container IDs can be determined from the application instance status JSON document.

-### `emergency-force-kill <applicationID>`

-This attempts to force kill any YARN application referenced by application ID.
-There is no attempt to notify the running AM.

-If the application ID is `all` then all slider instances belonging to the current user are killed.

-Example

-    slider emergency-force-kill application_1386596138212_0001

 ### `am-suicide <name> [--exitcode code] [--message message] [--wait time]`

 This operation is purely for testing Slider Application Master restart;